posLop/Mindustry-Server-Discord-Bot/readme.md

 ## Commands
 ; is currently the bot prompt

-- ;console command to send to mindustry server console
+- ;console (command to send to mindustry server console)

+(parenthesis not needed for console command)

 ## Todo